J-sephB-lt-n/recommender-system-notes/README.md

 2. **Novelty**: Recommended items should be ones that a user has not seen before (or ones that the user could not easily find on their own).

 3. **Serendipity**: Item recommendations should sometimes be unexpected (pleasantly surprising) to the user.
-Serendipity is "finding valuable or pleasant things that are not looked for" [@DiversitySerendipityNoveltyCoverage].
+Serendipity is "finding valuable or pleasant things that are not looked for" (read ).

 !["New" and "Surprising" are not the same thing.
 Image source: author](./assets/novelty_vs_serendipity.png)

-4. **Diversity**: "In information retrieval.. [covering] a broad area of the information space increases the chance of satisfying the user's information need" [@DiversitySerendipityNoveltyCoverage].
+4. **Diversity**: "In information retrieval.. [covering] a broad area of the information space increases the chance of satisfying the user's information need."
 This is because a user's intent is often ambiguous (e.g. whether "bat" refers to an animal or to a piece of sporting equipment), and returning a diverse result set makes it more likely that what the user is looking for is in it.
 In other words, it's often a good idea to _hedge your bets_.
 This concept is similarly applicable to recommendation systems: since one can never been sure exactly what is most relevant to a particular user, it is safer to recommend a diverse set of options to them.

-5. **Coverage**: "_Coverage_ reflects the degree to which the generated recommendations cover the catalogue of available items" [@DiversitySerendipityNoveltyCoverage].
-This is important both for users (since it improves the usefulness/depth of the system) and for business-owners (because showing users the same small subset of the item catalogue might impact stock level management of physical items, and also because there has been a general societal shift in consumer demand for products in the [long tail](https://en.wikipedia.org/wiki/Long_tail) of the catalogue [@TheLongTail]).
+5. **Coverage**: "_Coverage_ reflects the degree to which the generated recommendations cover the catalogue of available items."
+This is important both for users (since it improves the usefulness/depth of the system) and for business-owners (because showing users the same small subset of the item catalogue might impact stock level management of physical items, and also because there has been a general societal shift in consumer demand for products in the [long tail](https://en.wikipedia.org/wiki/Long_tail) of the catalogue).

 6. **Non-Offensive**: Certain items (or specific item combinations) can be worse than irrelevant for a particular user - a recommendation might actually **offend** them.
 An example is an item recommendation (or combination of items) which perpetuates a racial stereotype.
 It can be very important to identify these offensive user/item combinations since a single **offensive** recommendation can result in the permanent loss of a user.